ChargePoint $639 vs Emporia $179 vs Wallbox $649 — 2026?

 1. Vehicle Compatibility Check

-Hyundai/Kia (Ioniq 5/6, EV9, Niro EV): JuiceBox 48 slightly outperforms competitors.
-Both brands optimize for 48-amp charging.
+Hyundai/Kia (Ioniq 5/6, EV9, Niro EV) JuiceBox 48 slightly outperforms competitors.
+Both brands improve for 48-amp charging.
+See our Ring Vs Blink Vs Wyze Security Camera comparison for a deeper breakdown.

 2. Electrical Service Capacity